 13. Shopkick

-Our take: Good if you already go to participating stores.
-Do not make extra trips purely for points.
+Good if you already visit participating stores.
+Don't make extra trips just for points.
+See our guide to store visit apps for more options.

 14. Mistplay (Android Only)

-Our take: Works best if you already play games.
-If you do not, this becomes active time, not passive.
+Only passive if you already play mobile games.
+If you don't, this becomes active work.

 15. Coinout